betterscientificsoftware/bssw.io/CuratedContent/MakingSoftwareWhatReallyWorksAndWhyWeBelieveIt.md

 Editors | Andy Oram and Greg Wilson
 Publication | 2010, ISBN: 9780596808327

-Each of us will wonder if we are using the right SE practices at many points in each project.
-Greg Wilson has accumulated studies on many of the trends and methods in use today and attempted to gain insight into the usefulness of each.
+Each of us will wonder if we are using the right software engineering (SE) practices at many points in each project.
+In the book *Making Software: What Really Works, and Why We Believe It]*, Greg Wilson has accumulated studies on many of the trends and methods in use today and attempted to gain insight into the usefulness of each.
 To that end he has enlisted a number of researchers in Computer Science to collect data about which techniques work, which ones hurt, and which are